 Some graduate work at another institution may also substitute for a small number of required courses in the student's CLPS Ph.D. program.
-Typically the department does not allow substitution for more than two core courses or for more than two specialization courses.
-Applications for waivers require transcript and course documentation (e.g., syllabus, reading list, homeworks), submitted to the appropriate Graduate Program Advisor.
+Typically the department does not allow substitution for the two Core courses or for more than two specialization or methodological proficiency courses.
+Applications for such transfers require transcripts and course documentation (e.g., syllabus, reading list, homeworks), submitted to a Graduate Program Advisor or the DGS.